julienlargetpiet/dmenu_all/README.md

                a=path_you_want

-## New Command
+## Options

-   Like the options "STOP" stop the last video or audio you played with this script or "KILL LAST" kills the last process ran with the script, you can add a custom option following these steps:
+   - "STOP" stop the last video or audio you played with this script

+   - KILL LAST" kills the last process ran with the script

+## New Options

    - Do the same as for Quick Access but instead of: